New Wisconsin adopted a new version of the Food Code, effective September 1, 2013:

 Other State Codes and Local Ordinances:

 FDA Federal Food Code

-The Wisconsin Food Code is based on the FDA Model Food Code, the current Wisconsin Code is based on the 2005 FDA Model Food Code.
-The most recent version of the FDA Code is the 2009 FDA Model Food Code.
+The Wisconsin Food Code is based on the FDA Model Food Code, the current Wisconsin Code is based on the 2009 FDA Model Food Code.
 The FDA Model Food Code contains helpful Annexes that are not in the Wisconsin Food Code such as "Public Health Reasons".
 The FDA also has the 2009 Model Food Code in Spanish.

 Food Safety Videos